I-Deal-Lifestyle Professional Organizers Blog

 Absent insight: Completely convinced that hoarding-related beliefs and behaviors (pertaining to difficulty discarding items, clutter, or excess.

 The above list of symptoms for most of us sound exhausting and fruitless.
-The fact is it takes a lot of energy, sweat and worry to create huge messes, stacking and stuffing of items, dragged in from all over, with some paranoid ideation that someone wants the stuff, and an inability to stop the behaviors until threatened, dragged out and or fined by local government.
+The fact is it takes a lot of energy, sweat and worry to create huge messes, stacking, piling, and stuffing of items, dragged in from all over, with some paranoid ideation that someone wants the stuff, and an inability to stop the behaviors until threatened, dragged out and or fined by local government.
 It must be somewhat disturbing for a person who has a love of stuff to have others reminding them that it is a "disorder".
 It must create deep unhappiness to know that many other's despise their clutter.
 It is a constant war against the clutterers and non-clutterers.
 But who is correct?
+There is no correct in mental illness, so let's turn it around to create mental wellness.
+Mental wellness, doesn't take away the disorder, but it can remove the symptoms.

-I would add no random piles of items in corners, under the bed, in the oven or stove, in rafters or shelves of the garage, no boxes of random items and papers where unknown items are even if they are stacked 3 feet high and no large collections of unknown items and or glass objects and unknown fluids in glass or plastic, no dusty areas combined with hair and materials on or in lighting fixtures, no old hair and or makeup products, or old paint or cleaners products, old medications and anything else that can be a potential for danger.
+I would add no random piles of items in corners, under the bed, in the oven or stove, in rafters or shelves of the garage, no boxes of random items, and papers where unknown items are.
+No stacking of unknown material in paper boxes. no stored glass objects and unknown fluids in glass or plastic, no dusty areas combined with hair and materials on or in lighting fixtures, no old hair. and or makeup products, or old paint or cleaners products, old medications and anything else that can be a potential for danger.

 So to conclude getting organized is not for everyone, but anyone can be organized when they are ready, or when boundaries are set for those that are unsafe.